 Sort your preferences

-Next it’s time to choose an age and distance range, and what you’re looking for: men, women, men & women, or a BFF.
+Next, it’s time to choose an age and distance range, and what you’re looking for: men, women, men & women, or a BFF.

 Swipe through photos of potential mates

+Get ready to start swiping!
+You’ll be shown potential matches based on the info you filled in.
+If you like them, swipe right.
+If it’s a no from you, swipe left.
 Try and remember not to go on looks alone.
 Take the time to read their bio, and give people a chance.
 You never know who could end up surprising you.

 Both women and men will be swiping here, but if both swipe yes on each other and it’s a match, then all the power is in the woman’s hands.
 Only she can make the first move and send a message.

+All matches will show up in your match queue, which can be found by hitting the message icon in the top right corner of the screen.
 You’ll be shown a green circle with people who are interested in you but you didn’t swipe yes for, and a row of everyone you have matched with.

 Ready to chat?

+Tap on the icon of a person you matched with, and a chat bubble will open giving you the woman the opportunity to send the first message.
 You’ve got 24 hours to do this before the match expires, and you’ll have to match again if you want to have another shot.

+Keep things fun, light, and witty in your first message.
 If for whatever reason you want to cut communication with someone, you can unmatch them or block them in just a few taps.

 Have fun, and don’t take rejection personally